 Fractivities

-Note: We are currently sharing these Fractivities with teachers for FREE.
-We are doing so with the request that you please share your feedback with us about your experiences using the materials with students.
-In this way, we can continue to refine and improve the Fractivities.
-Thank you!
+We are sharing these fractivities with teachers for free and request that you provide feedback to us so we can continue to refine and improve our curriculum.
+Thank you, and have fun!

 sierp170